-1. Open OMERO.insight and in the login dialog, click on the spanner icon list of servers to which you can connect.
+1. Open OMERO.insight and in the login dialog, click on the spanner icon S. This will open a list of servers to which you can connect.
 By default, only "localhost" is listed.
 Click on the plus icon to add a new line to the list and type into the line the server address outreach.openmicroscopy.org